21 Sales Closing Techniques to Seal the Deal

 A closing technique in sales is a method used to encourage prospects to convert into customers.

-And as an SDR, you know better than anyone that the sales process is anything but smooth.
+And as a sales rep (whether you're an AE or SDR - or something in between), you know better than anyone that the sales process is anything but smooth.
 Getting prospects to reach the finishing line can be a treacherous journey.

 So we put together a list of closing techniques for your salespeople to try.